Wie is de Mol? (Dutch TV series) season 25: Episode 4

 The group nominate three candidates to later undergo a lie detector test, and two interviewers to ask the questions.

 The remaining three candidates each enter a "haunted house" individually.
 Around the house are five buttons that light up for one minute at different times, and candidates attempt to press as many lit buttons as possible.
 For each lit button pressed, €250 and one question for the interviewers administering the lie detector test is earned.
 However, these candidates must move quietly as they are shot at with a laser gun by blindfolded "snipers" each time they make sound, and lose €500 each time they are hit.
 Afterwards, the interviewers use the earned questions to interrogate the three candidates undergoing the lie detector test.

-€250 was earned for the pot.